 Blink XT vs. Arlo Pro 2 — Our Thoughts

-Comparing the Arlo Pro 2 vs. Blink XT is a little bit difficult, as it’s pretty clear that the two cameras are designed at different levels.
+Comparing the Blink XT vs. Arlo Pro 2 is a little bit difficult, as it’s pretty clear that the two cameras are designed at different levels.
 The Blink XT is a more basic model, and while there’s nothing inherently wrong with that, the lack of live view record is a huge downfall.
 Seeing an intrusion or theft in action and not being able to record the evidence is just inexcusable, and this is the major reason why we think Arlo Pro 2 is a much better option.

 Even if you ignored the major issue with the recording, the Arlo Pro 2 just does an overall better job in pretty much every category.
 From the better motion detection to the local storage, to two-way audio and a better view, it just seems to one-up Blink XT at pretty much every turn.

-If you’re looking for a budget-friendly camera, we highly recommend taking a look at the Ring Stick up Camera.
+If you’re looking for a budget-friendly camera, we highly recommend taking a look at the Ring Stick Up Cam.
 It is a little more expensive than the Blink XT, but you get a ton of useful features and one of the best quality cameras on the market at a pretty affordable price.
-Check out our take on the Arlo Pro 2 vs. Ring Stick Up Cam (New) to see how it stacks up.
+Check out our take on the Arlo Pro 2 vs. Ring Stick Up Cams to see how it stacks up.

 Last update on 2019-12-14 at 17:39 / Affiliate links / Images from Amazon Product Advertising API